natepisarski/HumDrum/README.md

 					.Finalize ()).Finalize();
 ````

-# And just about anything else
+# And a bunch of other stuff!

 ## Markov Chains
 ````C#